nativewind/nativewind/apps/website/docs/guides/theme-values.md

 # Retrieving theme values

-If you need theme values at runtime, its best to retrieve them directly from Tailwind or your `tailwind.config.js`.
-[Tailwind CSS has documentation on referencing theme values in Javascript](https://tailwindcss.com/docs/configuration#referencing-in-java-script).
+The best method to retrieve theme values is to directly import them.
+You should consult [Tailwind CSS's documentation on referencing theme values in Javascript](https://tailwindcss.com/docs/configuration#referencing-in-java-script) before using other solutions.

+For example, if you are using the default Tailwind colors, you can import them directly

 ```tsx
 import colors from "tailwindcss/colors";